 Even though your German Shepherd may be eating well, they are not getting the vital nutrients needed from its food, leading to ill health and other complications.

 There can be a variety of symptoms but look out for your dog trying to eat poop or other non-food objects or trying to get into the trash.
-Other signs are bloody, smelly, or oily poop, dehydration, a gurgling, and rumbling stomach, gas, lack of energy, vomiting, and a poor coat.

-Adding live-cultured yogurt can also help, and antibiotics may also be prescribed to treat bacterial overgrowth.
+Adding live-cultured yogurt can also help, and antibiotics may be prescribed to treat bacterial overgrowth.
 The outlook is good for dogs diagnosed with this disorder.

 12. Pancreatitis